Nutritional and medicinal benefits of Fucus vesiculosus

 This algae has traditionally been used in Eastern countries, especially in China, mainly to treat hair loss and to increase desire.
 It has also been used as a source of calcium and iodine in places where these minerals are deficient in the human diet.

 Fucus along with other algae, such as kelp, is one of the main components of the kelp, a plant product that is made from different brown algae.

 This product has been publicized in the Western world as a remedy for many diseases, which has led to a proliferation of sales and at the same time, a fierce debate between its defenders and detractors.

--Hypothyroidism: Bladderwrack is a plant rich in iodine, with content that can reach up to 0.1%.
+Hypothyroidism: Bladderwrack is a species rich in iodine, with content that can reach up to 0.1%.
 Among other functions, iodine is part of the thyroid gland need to make this work well.